 BDII cloud provider registers the site configuration and description through the EGI Information System to facilitate service discovery.

-vmcatcher checks the EGI App DB for new or updated images that can be provided to the user communities (VO) supported and with the vmcatcher hooks (glancepush and OpenStack handler for vmcatcher) push updated images from to Glance, using Openstack Python API
+vmcatcher checks the EGI App DB for new or updated images that can be provided to the user communities (VO) supported and with the vmcatcher hooks (glancepush and OpenStack handler for vmcatcher) push updated images from Glance, using the Openstack Python API.

 Figure 1.
 Architecture of an OpenStack site within the EGI Federated Cloud